Merging In Bazaar

 represent.
 Pretty much every version control system under the sun tracks

-this kind of linear revision ancestry (as can be seen using svn log or
+this kind of linear revision ancestry (as can be seen using

 similar).
 The differences really only become apparent when merges are